On the Tradeoff between Energy, Precision, and Accuracy in Federated Quantized Neural Networks: Simulation Results

 Figure \ref{fig:energy_consumption} shows the total energy consumption of the \ac{FL} system until convergence for varying levels of precision $\precision$.
-In Fig. \ref{fig:energy_consumption}, we assume a \ac{QNN} structure with three convolutional layers: $3\times3\times64,\ 3\times3\times64,\ 3\times3\times256$, and one fully-connected layer.
-Each convolutional layer is followed by $2\times2$ max pooling.
+In Fig. \ref{fig:energy_consumption}, we assume a \ac{QNN} structure with two convolutional layers: 32 kernels of size $3\times3$ with one padding and three of strides and 32 kernels of size $3\times3$ with one padding and two of strides, each followed by $2\times2$ max pooling.
+Then, we have one dense layer of 220 neurons and one fully-connected layer.
 In this setting, we have $\numMAC = 20.64\times10^6, \numweights = 0.18\times10^6,$ and $\numout = 1354$.
 From this figure, we can see that the total energy consumption decreases and then increases with $\precision$.
 This is because when $\precision$ is small, quantization error becomes large as shown in Lemma \ref{Lem1}, which slows down the convergence rate in \eqref{T_accuracy}.
 However, as $\precision$ increases, the energy consumption for the local training and transmission also increases.
 Hence, a very small or very high $n$ may induce undesired large quantization error or unnecessary energy consumption due to a high level of precision.
 From this figure, we can see that $\precision = 10$ can be optimal for minimizing energy consumption for our system.

 Figure \ref{fig:Iteration_number} shows the optimal level of precision $\precision^*$ when varying the number of local iterations $\SGDrun$.
 We use the same \ac{CNN} architecture in Fig. \ref{fig:energy_consumption}.
 We can observe that $\precision^*$ increases with $\SGDrun$.
 This is because, as $\SGDrun$ increases, the local models converge to the local optimal faster as \ac{SGD} averages out the effect of quantization error \cite{IH:16}.
 Hence, a lower $\precision$ can be chosen by leveraging the increased $\SGDrun$ to minimize the total energy consumption.
 We can observe that only $\precision = 7$ is required at $\SGDrun = 20$ while we need $\precision = 10$ at $\SGDrun = 3$.